iterative/terraform-provider-iterative/README.md

 - [Install Terraform 1.0 or greater](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform)
 - Create an account with any supported cloud vendor and expose its [authentication credentials via environment variables](https://registry.terraform.io/providers/iterative/iterative/latest/docs#authentication)

-### Create a test file
+### Define a Task

-Create a file named `main.tf` in an empty directory with the following contents:
+In a project root directory, create a file named `main.tf` with the following contents:

 ```hcl
 terraform {